Job outlooks for Senior government managers and officials

 The following factors contributed to this outlook:

-• Employment growth will lead to several new positions.
+• Employment decline will lead to the loss of some positions.

 • Several positions will become available due to retirements.

-Here are some key facts about Senior government managers and officials in Manitoba:
+Here are some key facts about senior government managers and officials in Manitoba:

 • Approximately 1,050 people worked in this occupation in May 2021.